Skip to content

 Coffee style

-SÖT describes itself through Nordic roast and specialty beans, and the menu backs that up with espresso drinks, pour-over, and retail bags.
-The house style leans toward cleaner, brighter cups rather than heavy bitterness; Coffee Review's 2024 note on its Oshiro Dark Roast shows the roaster can also handle a richer blend without flattening the coffee.
+SÖT builds the menu around Nordic roast, espresso drinks, pour-over, and retail bags.
+The house style leans toward cleaner, brighter cups rather than heavy bitterness, but the darker Oshiro blend gives the roaster a richer, steadier option without flattening the coffee.

 Pour-over is the order to take seriously, especially if there is a fruit-led single origin on bar.
 Milk drinks and the chocolate-nut latte bring in the more accessible side of the menu, while the retail shelf keeps the visit useful for anyone building a small Osaka bean haul.